LuisTessaro/MackTicket/README.md

 # MackTicket
+JavaEE project.
 You can check how it looks at: http://luistessaro.github.io/ticket/index